michellevit/Amazon-Inventory-Checker/README.txt

--the excel file created, after running the first .bat file, must be closed before running the second .bat file -the second .bat file cannot be run before the first -the Amazon Vendor Download files must be saved as .xlsx (they come as .xls, which openpyxl does not accept) -Ensure the Amazon Vendor Download files have been downloaded to the correct folder
+-the excel file created, after running the first .bat file, must be closed before running the second .bat file -the second .bat file cannot be run before the first -the Amazon Vendor Download files are originally type 'Excel 97-2003 Workbook (*.xls), but they must be resave as type 'Excel Workbook (*.xlsx)' (and NOT as type 'Strict Open XML Spreadhseet (*.xlsx)')
+-Ensure the Amazon Vendor Download files have been downloaded to the correct folder

 ----------